Terrestrial and Wetland Resources

 Lower Elwha Klallam Tribe

-Meridian delineated all wetlands and streams along a road proposed by the Elwha Tribe, drafted a wetland delineation report, and developed conceptual strategies to mitigate unavoidable wetland impacts.
+Meridian delineated all wetlands and streams along a road proposed by the Elwha Tribe, drafted a wetland delineation report, and developed strategies to mitigate unavoidable wetland impacts.
 These were favorably received by the Department of Ecology, Corps of Engineers, WDFW, and the Tribe.
-As a follow-up assignment, we are obtaining environmental permits for road construction.
+Meridian prepared all applications for environmental permitting.